kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/On Documenting polkadot-sdk.md

 2. [[Talks/Polkadot Blockchain Academy/PBA4 Hong Kong\|Recordings from the Polkadot Blockchain Academy]].
 I hope to see the latest Singapore edition be out soon (as the XCM module has undergone significant changes), but for now the Hong Kong recordings are an excellent resource.
 ### The Future

-- there are still a number of core topics around `polkadot-sdk` for which I am personally not content with the degree of documentation, and I intend to provide those as soon as I can:
+- there are still a number of core topics around `polkadot-sdk` for which I am personally not content with the degree of written documentation, and I intend to provide those as soon as I can:
 	- [ ] How accounts are stored and behave in `frame-system`
 	- [ ] Benchmarking and Weights
 	- [ ] Fees: Why they exist, under which conditions one can be exempted, and what tools FRAME provides for this.
 This should include the new `feeless_if` macro, and incorporate new personhood ideas presented by Gavin in Polkadot Decoded 2024[^3].